Lesson Plan - Get It!

 How the pyramids were built remains one of the world's great mysteries.
 Remember, the tools and machines builders use today did not exist in 2000 B.C.
 How the ancient Egyptians were able to move stones that weighed tons baffles archaeologists and historians, but they have a few theories.

-As you watch Egyptology - Pyramid Construction (Naked Science, below), write down a list of techniques the Egyptians used for constructing the pyramids.
-Be prepared to answer the questions beneath the video:
+As you watch the video below, write down a list of techniques the Egyptians used for constructing the pyramids.
+Be prepared to answer the questions beneath the video.

-When you are finished watching the video, discuss the list you created with your teacher or parent.
-Then, discuss the following questions:
+When you are finished watching the video, take a look at the list you created.
+Then, consider the following questions.

 - Of the techniques that you wrote down, which are just theories and which do archaeologists know with certainty that the ancient Egyptians used?

 - Which theories do you think sound most reasonable?
 Why?

 - What part of the construction process do you find most interesting?
 Why?